Board of Directors

 Immediate Past President

-Louise has been a firefighter with Ottawa Fire Services since 1999; she was hired as one of the first female firefighters in the City of Ottawa.
-Currently she is an acting Lieutenant and hopes to be promoted to the rank of Lieutenant in the next few years.
+Louise is a Lieutenant with Ottawa Fire Services, she was hired in 1999 as one of the first female firefighters in the City of Ottawa.
 She is trained as a technician in Rope Rescue, Confined Space, Elevator Rescue, Extrication and was the editor of the OFS Rope Rescue Manual.
 Louise sits on the IAFF Local 162 Human Relations and Accommodations Committee.

 Louise is one of the three founders of FSWO and Camp FFIT (Female Firefighters In Training).
 Both FSWO and Camp FFIT are a source of great pride for Louise as she helps to promote her love of firefighting to other women who may not have considered the career.

-Louise has an honours BPhEd from the University of Ottawa and has graduated with her Executive Diploma in Municipal Management (EDMM) from Western Ontario and Seneca College in 2015.
+Louise has an honours BPhEd from the University of Ottawa, she has an Executive Diploma in Municipal Management (EDMM) from Western Ontario and Seneca College and a Certification in Dispute Resolution from York University.

 Louise has an athletic background; she was a member of the Canadian Sprint Kayak Team and represented Canada at the Pan Am Games in 1987, winning two silver medals.
 Louise has been married to her husband for 26 years and they have two children; her daughter is on the Canadian National sprint kayak team and her son is an apprentice Aircraft Maintenance Engineer.